Waiting for the Barbarians (film): Plot

 After a long and arduous journey through the desert, the Magistrate approaches the nomads in the mountains hoping to restore relations with them, but the nomads are upset and only the Magistrate's reputation and the knowledge that he helped one of their own keeps the tribesmen from butchering him and his escorts.
-The Magistrate returns to find Officer Mandel (Robert Pattinson), Colonel Joll's underling, has been assigned to command the fort.
+The Magistrate returns to find Officer Mandel, Colonel Joll's underling, has been assigned to command the fort.
 Officer Mandel immediately takes the Magistrate into custody, accuses him of treachery, and strips him of his office.

 The Magistrate is eventually released, but when he tries to help "prisoners of war" being mistreated by Mandel's soldiers, the soldiers beat and abuse him.
 He is then brought in for questioning and accused of consorting with the enemy for helping the nomad girl.
 The Magistrate is publicly shamed and has his home and possessions confiscated, while Colonel Joll departs with a large force to wipe out the mountain nomads.
-The Magistrate, now disheveled, poor, homeless, and ostracized by his countrymen, is taken in by one of his former servants (Greta Scacchi), who feeds and clothes him.
+The Magistrate, now disheveled, poor, homeless, and ostracized by his countrymen, is taken in by one of his former servants, who feeds and clothes him.

-Meanwhile, it is revealed that Colonel Joll's actions hace resulted in the unification of the dispersed nomadic tribes into a single "barbarian" army.
-One morning, a horse carrying the corpse of one of Colonel Joll's men walks into the fort.
-Officer Mandel walks away in fear and quickly resigns his command.
-The local imperial colonists feel betrayed and abandoned, fearing that the incoming army will take revenge on them without any soldiers to man the fort.
-As Officer Mandel and his men depart, the Magistrate takes advantage of the chaos to move back into his original home.
-Soon enough, Colonel Joll returns with only a handful of survivors in a desperate state.
-The Magistrate goes to see a pensive and defeated Colonel Joll sitting in his carriage, seeming completely detached from reality while his soldiers hastily gather provisions and horses.
-As the colonists angrily pelt them with stones, the Colonel and his men hurriedly depart the fort later that evening.